gevasiliou/thinkpad-yoga-12-scripts/README.md

-thinkpad-yoga-scripts
+thinkpad-yoga-12-scripts
 =====================

-A collection of scripts and systemd units to restore functionality of the Lenovo ThinkPad Yoga S1.
+A collection of scripts and systemd units to restore functionality of the Lenovo ThinkPad Yoga 12 2015.

 These are different from other scripts in that the screen rotation is automated with use of the inbuilt accelerometer.
 Also, acpid is not used in order to toggle between tablet mode but rather binding to the inbuilt switches.

-Tested on Arch Linux with MATE, KDE 4.14, Gnome 3.14+.
-See customization.
+Tested on Fedora 22 KDE.

 # Scripts should fix: